 The Penobscot River

-Restoration Project will happen incrementally over several years, and involves restoring
+Restoration Project happened incrementally over several years, and involved restoring

 the river through three major construction projects, changes in energy

 operations and re-licensing requirements, a variety of permit obligations, outreach

 to communities within the project area and to the public at large, planning for

 economic and community development activities related to the river's

 Timeline of work:

 - The Lower Penobscot River Settlement Accord, the multi-party

 agreement laying the framework for the project, was signed on June 25th,